 What is diabetes?

-- Alpha-glucosidase inhibitors like acarbose inhibit the action of the enzyme alpha-glucosidase that converts carbohydrates in the diet to simple sugars like glucose and this reduces the amount of glucose that enters the blood after a meal (posprandial).
+- Acarbose inhibits the action of the enzyme alpha-glucosidase that converts carbohydrates in the diet to simple sugars like glucose, and this reduces the amount of glucose that enters the blood after a meal.

-- Thiazolidinediones like rosiglitazone and pioglitazone reduce insulin resistance by interacting with specific receptors on the insulin-reactive cells of the liver, muscle and fat tissue, which increases their responsiveness to insulin.
+- Thiazolidinediones like rosiglitazone and pioglitazone reduce insulin resistance by increasing the body’s response to insulin and acting directly on cells of the liver, muscle, and fat tissue.

-- Sulphonylureas like glipizide increase insulin production by directly stimulating the beta cells, which are the insulin-producing cells of pancreas, to produce more insulin.
+- Sulphonylureas like glipizide increase insulin production by directly stimulating the pancreatic beta cells to produce more insulin.

 - Gliflozins like empagliflozin and canagliflozin act directly on the kidneys to inhibit glucose reabsorption from the urine back into the blood, to lower blood glucose levels.

 - DPP-4 inhibitors like sitagliptin work by inhibiting the enzyme dipeptidyl peptidase 4 (DPP-4) and preventing the destruction of incretins, which are small proteins released from the intestine after a meal that stimulate insulin production and reduce glucose production by the liver.